-A link in a network is described by two essential pieces of information, a source and a sink node.
+A link in a network is described by two essential pieces information, a source and a sink node.
 Every link connects two nodes.
 The columns with these nodes are selected with the two dropdowns "1st Column" and "2nd Column".
 The third dropdown selects the link values.
 This selection is optional.
 If your network is not weighted (no different values for links) then "1" is selected to add the value 1 for every link in the network.

 For the "Network Type" there are three different options to select.
-For one mode networks there are two different options, either directed (arcs) or undirected (edges).
+For one mode networks there are two different option, either directed or undirected.
 Two mode networks are undirected:

 The option "Header Lines" is used to tell txt2Pajek how many lines from top of the text file should be ignored because they include header information and not network information.
-For the example in Figure 2, we would select "1" as the first line should not be included to create the network file.
+For the example in Figure 1, we would select "1" as the first line should not be included to create the network file.